derikgw/pdf-list-templates/README.md

-# PDF Form Field Discovery with AWS Lambda
+# PDF Template Listing with AWS Lambda

-This project contains an AWS Lambda function that dynamically extracts form field names from a PDF template stored in an S3 bucket.
-The extracted fields are returned in a structured JSON format, making it easy to understand what fields are available for further operations like populating or modifying the PDF.
+This AWS Lambda function lists all PDF templates stored in a specific folder within an S3 bucket.
+The function returns a JSON response containing the names of all available PDF templates, making it easy for users to see which templates are available for further operations.

 ## Features

-- **Discover PDF Form Fields**: Automatically scans and extracts all the form fields (e.g., text fields, checkboxes) from a PDF.
+- **List PDF Templates**: Automatically retrieves a list of all `.pdf` files in the designated folder of an S3 bucket.
-- **S3 Integration**: Retrieves the PDF template from an S3 bucket.
+- **S3 Integration**: The function interacts with an S3 bucket to fetch the template names.
+- **Logging**: Logs important events and errors using the `logging` module for easy debugging.
-- **JSON Response**: Returns the form field names in a JSON format, ready for further processing or validation.
+- **JSON Response**: Returns the list of PDF templates in a structured JSON format.

 ## How it Works

-1. The Lambda function receives an API request containing the name of a PDF template stored in an S3 bucket.
+1. The Lambda function receives an API request.
-2. The function downloads the PDF template from the S3 bucket to the Lambda environment.
+2. It connects to the specified S3 bucket and lists all objects (files) in the `pdf_templates/` folder.
-3. It reads through the PDF and extracts any form fields (e.g., text fields, checkboxes) available.
+3. It filters the files to include only `.pdf` files.
-4. The function returns a JSON response containing the names of the discovered fields.
+4. The function returns the list of PDF filenames as a JSON response.

 ## Technologies Used

-- **AWS Lambda**: The serverless function that extracts form fields from a PDF.
+- **AWS Lambda**: Serverless function that lists available PDF templates.
-- **AWS S3**: Stores the PDF templates used for field discovery.
+- **AWS S3**: Stores the PDF templates, and the function queries S3 to retrieve the list of files.
-- **PyPDF**: Python library used to read and extract form data from PDF files.
 - **Boto3**: AWS SDK for Python, used to interact with S3.
 - **Python 3.12**: The runtime environment for the Lambda function.
+- **Logging**: Python's `logging` module is used for debugging and error tracking.

 ---